-Moreover, it should be noted that, in the context of a financing transaction necessary to finance an advanced electricity measuring system in the Italian territory, amounting to a total of Euro 1 billion, edistribuzione S.p.A. entered into the following loan agreements with EIB (collectively the "Open Meter Loans"), backed by guarantee from Enel:
+Moreover, it should be noted that, in the context of a financing transaction concerning an advanced electricity measuring system in the Italian territory, edistribuzione entered into the following loan agreements with EIB, backed by guarantee from Enel:

-- in July 2017, a loan agreement for an amount of Euro 500 million, expiring in September 2032, and which, as of December 2021, has been fully used; - in July 2018, a loan agreement for an amount of Euro 250 million, with a duration of 15 years and which, as of December 2021, has been fully used; - in November 2019, a loan agreement for an amount of Euro 250 million, with a duration of 15 years and which, as of December 2021, has not been used.
+- in July 2017, a loan agreement for an amount of Euro 500 million, disbursed in tranches respectively expiring in September 2032, May 2033 and October 2033.
+As of December 2022, this loan has been fully used, with an outstanding debt of Euro 482 million; - in July 2018, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in June 2034, which, as of December 2022, has been fully used, with an outstanding debt equal to the amount of the loan disbursed; - in November 2019, a loan agreement for an amount of Euro 250 million, disbursed in a tranche expiring in March 2035, which, as of December 2022, has been fully used, with an outstanding debt equal to the amount of the loan disbursed.

-In addition, in order to carry out a project relating to the upgrading, reconditioning and modernization of the electricity distribution network in Italy, in June 2021 e-distribuzione S.p.A. entered into a loan agreement with the EIB for an amount of Euro 300 million, expiring in July 2036 ("E-Grid Loan") and backed by a guarantee from Enel.
-As of December 2021, this loan has been fully used.
+In addition, in order to carry out a project relating to the upgrading, reconditioning and modernization of the electricity distribution grid in Italy, edistribuzione entered into the following loan agreements with the EIB: